-This page contains a discounted cash flow calculator to help you estimate the net present value of an investment.
-You can vary every aspect of the analysis, including the growth rate, discount rate, type of simulation, and the number of cycles of DCF to perform.
-It additionally includes a financial lookup for over 2,000 American publicly listed stocks to make company or stock valuation very easy.
+This page contains a discounted cash flow calculator to estimate the net present value of an investment.
+You can vary every aspect of the analysis, including the growth rate, discount rate, type of simulation, and the cycles of DCF to perform.

 Discounted Cash Flow Calculator for Investment Valuation

 Note: Valuations produced by this calculator are for informational use only and should not be taken as advice to trade or hold any individual securities.
 Do your own due diligence on inputs and valuations.

 The discounted cash flow stock valuation calculator is relatively straightforward but allows customization with advanced options.
 By default, it uses Earnings per Share to run valuations; expanding the Advanced Options tab allows you to use Free Cash Flow instead.
 Enter a trailing 12 month earnings per share (or free cash flow) amount and we apply growth from the first year.

 Stock DCF Base Parameters

 - Current Stock Price – The most recent trading price for the stock.
 This may be up to a week out of date if you populate it with us. (see the methodology on the Stock DCF Calculator).

 - Discount Rate (%) – Return you could earn on another security, sometimes called the ‘guaranteed return’ (even if not guaranteed!).